 Can be installed on virtually all ZFS raid levels for flexibility and desired redundancy.

-OS Memory usage efficiency for more RAM for the ZFS ARC.
+OS Memory usage efficiency, more RAM for the ZFS ARC.

 Previous kernels retrieval upon system upgrades, selectable at boot time.